Minneapolis police release 911 call that led to encounter with George Floyd - Local News 8

 Minneapolis police release 911 call that led to encounter with George Floyd

-It started with a routine police call reporting someone using a counterfeit bill at a store in Minneapolis.
+It started with a routine police call reporting someone used a counterfeit bill at a store in Minneapolis.

 What followed was a series of events that ended with George Floyd, 46, dead after a white police officer used his knee to pin him down in an incident captured on video.
 Floyd, who is black, died Monday night after he was arrested for the alleged forgery.